Eleazarovich/Simple-Calculator/Chris' Calculator/README.md

     *	mul.c -  multplies two numbers together
     *	div.c - divides two numbers
     *   info-display.c - displays startup information about calculator
+    *   mylib.a - library for all files used
+ _*NOTE!* there's still plenty of room for improvement_